-Besides providing direct services in terms of assessments and therapies at its Center, Ummeed also achieves this by working in collaborative teams, creating and following best practices, empowering families, building resources in the community, participating in advocacy as well as working with children and families from all sections of society.
-The four verticals that Ummeed is focussed on are;
+Ummeed is a non-profit organization set up by Dr. Vibha Krishnamurthy, Developmental Pediatrician, to help children with developmental disabilities such as Autism, cerebral palsy, down syndrome, mental retardation etc. Besides providing assessments and therapies, Ummeed also achieves this by working in collaborative teams, following best practices, empowering families, building resources in the community, participating in advocacy as well as working with families from all sections of society.

-- Clinical Services : Provision of clinical services such as assessments, therapies and counselling for children with special needs, especially for those in the age group 0-6 years.
+- Clinical Services : Such as assessments, therapies and counseling for children with special needs, especially for those in the age group 0-6 years.

-- Trainings : Ummeed has designed curriculums, based on the best practices developed at its center, to train community workers of NGO's, Medical professionals and parents in the area of Early Childhood Development and Developmental disabilities.
+- Training : Ummeed has designed curriculum, based on the best practices developed at its center, to train community workers of NGO's, Medical professionals and parents in the area of Early Childhood Development and Developmental disabilities.

 - Research : Ummeed is currently collaborating with the National Institute of Health and developing and testing a tool to monitor early childhood development for the India specific population.